 HS Technology and Engineering Education Courses

-- 16656-ROBOTICS is a class in which students apply STEM related learning in a competitive environment while having fun.
-Class members learn teamwork, critical thinking and problem solving skills.
-Topics of equilibrium, motion, momentum, energy conversion, electromagnetism, and optical phenomena is presented in current, real-world applications through an engaging, hands-on manner that helps challenge, motivate, and inspire students.
+- 16656-ROBOTICS is a class in which students apply STEM-related learning in a competitive environment while having fun.
+Class members learn teamwork, critical thinking and problem-solving skills.
+Topics of equilibrium, motion, momentum, energy conversion, electromagnetism, and optical phenomena are presented in current, real-world applications through an engaging, hands-on manner that helps challenge, motivate, and inspire students.
 Science, technology, engineering, math concepts and skills come together in order for students to build the best robot possible.
 The class will use VEX Robotic kits as a core unit and then modify the robots to improve their function based on the current game rules and game pieces.
 Students will learn to write programming code and apply engineering principles for gear ratios, electrical loads, leverage, motion etc.

 *This online course is offered through the Grand Forks Area Career & Technology Center.
 Online courses do not count towards the 6 required credits that students need to be enrolled in at each grade level.

 - 16661-INTRODUCTION TO POWER TECHNOLOGY studies the theory and operation of small engines and alternative sources of energy (solar, wind, hydro, nuclear, etc...).
 Classroom activities include small engine exploration and repair, and various experiments with other power systems.
 This course is an introduction to Automotive General Service Technology.